 As a company, we wanted to create an educational, comfortable and chef driven experience for the students in our ServSafe certification programs.
 The driving force behind Culinary Cultivations originated from a passion for fresh, local, sustainable and safe food handling practices.

-Culinary Cultivations strives to become the go-to source for food service education, hospitality consulting and marketing in Michigan, Northern Indiana and the Toledo area.
+Culinary Cultivations strives to become the go-to source for food service education, hospitality consulting and marketing in Michigan.
 We will continue to maintain the importance of the highest levels of customer service in every one of our future endeavors.
 Our active community involvement and strong local partnerships are also central to our identity as a professional local resource, and we will continue to keep that as our focus as we expand.
-We aim to become an all-inclusive custom support network within the hospitality and food service industry by specifically identifying and fulfilling our individual clients' needs.
-Culinary Cultivations is your partner in all aspects of food service, from large-scale operations to unique fine dining establishments, encompassing locales beyond our current markets.
+We aim to become an all-inclusive custom support network within the hospitality and food service industry by specifically identifying and fulfilling our individual clients’ needs.
+Culinary Cultivations is your partner in all aspects of food service, from large-scale operations to unique fine dining establishments, encompassing locales beyond our current Michigan markets.

 Chef Shawn Kohlhaas, a seasoned 30 year veteran of the food service industry, has been leading the way in new and fresh approaches in the culinary field.
 His passions have been in farm-to-table initiatives with an emphasis on local organic and sustainable practices.

 At age 20, Shawn apprenticed under Master Chef Karl Wenzel and quickly absorbed the nature of the restaurant culture found along the eastern seaboard.
 Shortly after, Shawn and his father founded and created the Mountain Creek Tavern Restaurant.
 For seven years they masterfully executed a fine dining experience in a country setting with a menu focused on local and indigenous ingredients.